 The 100% linen we use is certified by the Masters of Linen, a registered mark of excellence promoting textile companies that produce fabric entirely in Europe, from field to yarn to fabric.
 Our Belgian linen is always hypoallergenic, naturally wrinkle-resistant, and easy to care for.

-Beginning in Autumn Winter 2018, we have expanded into fabrics from Japan and Belgium which blend linen with other great natural fibers.
-We are using silk-linen blends from the linen mill we work with in Belgium that have a luxurious feel and elegant appearance, as well as wool-linen blends from Japan that are warm yet lightweight, and very hardy, and a new cotton-ramie-linen blend typewriter cloth from Japan that is light and a little stiff, like a more luxurious canvas, and has a tight weave and gentle slub that makes this fabric extremely distinctive and beautiful to wear.
+Starting in Autumn Winter 2018, we expanded into fabrics from Japan and Belgium which blend linen with other great natural fibers.
+We use silk-linen blends from the linen mill we work with in Belgium that have a luxurious feel and elegant appearance, as well as wool-linen blends from Japan that are warm yet lightweight, and very hardy, and a cotton-ramie-linen blend "typewriter cloth" canvas from Japan that is light and a little stiff, like a more luxurious canvas, and has a tight weave and gentle slub that makes this fabric extremely distinctive and beautiful to wear.
 Cotton corduroys and brushed cotton mid-weight flannels entered our repertoire in Autumn Winter 2019 as we continue to bring on and consider ideal natural fabrics for the season.

 As we grow, we will continue to experiment with and expand our range of natural fabrics as well as the global inspirations for our designs.
 American-production, particularly in New York City's historic Garment District, is at the core of our work.
 With these dual missions, we hope to embody a New American Tradition of garment-making.